tommyShcherby/onPremSQLab/README.md

 ```
 as this is the future default configuration.

-Firewalld is by default putting the adapters in the “Public” zone with far too lenient rules.
+Firewalld is by default putting the adapters in the *Public* zone with far too lenient rules.

 The end goal is configuring Firewalld to:

-- allow incoming “postgresql” traffic
+- allow incoming *postgresql* traffic

 - through the secondary interface (eth1)